Chapter 1: Introduction

 CQL simplifies this situation by providing a high-level SQL language not unlike the stored procedure forms that are available in client/server SQL solutions and lowering that language to “The C you could have written to do that job using the normal SQLite interfaces.”

-As a result, the C generated is generally very approachable but now the source language does not suffer from brittleness due to query or table changes, and CQL always generates correct column indices, nullability checks, error checks, and the other miscellany needed to use SQLite correctly.
+As a result, the generated C is generally approachable while the source language avoids brittleness due to query or table changes, and CQL always generates correct column indices, nullability checks, error checks, and the other miscellany needed to use SQLite correctly.

 CQL is also strongly typed, whereas SQLite is very forgiving with regard to what operations are allowed on which data.
 Strict type checking is much more reasonable given CQL’s compiled programming model.